Articles on: Animal Care

 Beef:

 Grassfed: Our beef cattle are 100% grass fed and finished.
-They do not get any grain ever.
-Rotationally Grazed: During the summer months we move them daily to fresh pasture.
-During the winter months we use regenerative farming techniques like bale grazing or unrolling bales to feed and move the cattle.
+They do not eat any grain.
+Ever.
+We rotationally graze our cattle so they are moved daily to fresh pasture.
+During the winter months we use regenerative farming methods like bale grazing or unrolling bales to feed and move the cattle.

 Pork:

-Pasture Raised: Our hogs are pasture raised and rotated every 1-2 weeks on fresh pasture.
+Pasture Raised: Our hogs are pasture raised and rotated every 1-2 weeks onto fresh pasture.
+Hogs prefer to settle into an area so they are not moved daily like our other animals.

 No-GMOS: Our hogs are fed a non-GMO grain that contains soy and corn.